ATA Enneagram for LTC Leadership: What It Is, Why It Works, and Who It's For.

 • The language and evidence to support performance conversations, succession planning, and the case to the board.

-After the diagnostic, optional facilitated work continues with the team — but the diagnostic comes first.
+After the diagnostic, optional facilitated work continues with the team.
+But the diagnostic comes first.
 The reason is structural.
 Generic training in a culture where blame, avoidance, or staff entitlement is normalised does not shift those patterns.
 It can reinforce them.
 The diagnostic is what makes the development land.

 Frequently asked questions